Dhebug/GameLauncher/README.md

   - Fixed a number of typos in French
 - 1.0.0.6
   - The emulator application now appears with "Encounter" as title and icon instead of the default "Oricutron 1.2" and default Oric icon
+  - Changed the initialization of Steam so the error messages appear localized in English or French depending of the user settings

 # Steam
 ## Updating the build in Steam